ai4os/ai4-docs/source/howtos/deploy/oscar.rst

    If the call returns a ``502`` error, you should wait a bit more, your docker image is probably getting pulled!

-   If the error persists, please contact support.
+   If the error persists, please :doc:`contact support </help/index>`.

 Synchronous predictions